 He's so cute, I could just eat him up.
 She put her arms around his waist from behind.
 "Keep hitting control b for thumbs down, until it gets your number, and—"

 He stood up and turned around inside her arms.
 "Why does it need to?"
 He pulled her close, buried his nose in her shoulder.

 She caught her face blushing in the mirror, and turned to hide from her own view.

 "I have all I need right here."
 His hands remained high, caressing her shoulder blades and her lower back.

-She longed to stay there, in the moment.
+She longed to stay there, in the moment, basking in the sheer presence of the man.
 She kissed him a few times, drinking in the heady aroma of his primitive passion, the waves of pleasure that radiated from his aura.
 At last, she pushed him away, with her hands and her words.
 "Talk a good game, lover boy."

 His eyebrows twitched.
 "What gives?"

 She pretended not to notice the pain in his face, pain she had put there.
 He would recover soon enough.
 "Some of us work weekends."